christoschatz/School-Projects/Computer Architecture/README.md

 # Lab 1:

-- In order to achieve implement MUL and MULHU functions, we have to change decode and execution stages.
+- In order to achieve implement MUL and MULHU functions, decode and execution stages have been changed.

 # Lab 2: